Best 9mm Pistols [2024]: Ranked by Size and Use

 Sig P226 Review

 Runner-up on my top picks for 9mm home defense is the P226, which is a legendary firearm that’s served in various law enforcement and military circles for decades now.
-It’s a big, all-metal full-sized firearm that is easy to control, and ergonomic.
+It’s a big, all-metal full-sized firearm that is easy to control and ergonomic.

-The P226’s weight and reliability make it an outstanding home defense weapon that’s very easy to shoot and handle.
+I chose the P226 as my go-to 9mm for home defense when I saw how accurate it was.
+Its tight barrel makes it very easy to aim and you don’t have to be a very experienced shooter to hit your target.
 The controls are top-notch, and the modern variants incorporate a rail for a light, and of course, SIG night sights.

 Sig P226 Pros and Cons